schwordd/vrScraper/readme.md

 Follow these steps to set up and run the VrScraper on Windows and VR headsets.

+## IMPORTANT UDPATE NOTICE!
+   - When updating from a version < 1.0.15 rename your database file from `deovrscraper.db` to `vrscraper.db`

 ## 1) Running on Windows

 1. **Download and Extract:**